anthonyde/unixbar/README.md

 from `lib`.

 For more information see the examples in the `contrib` directory.
-You can symlink these files from 'lib' to use them in your own configuration.
+You can symlink these files from `lib` to use them in your own configuration.

 ### Viewers